BES-5: Reactor design

 and generated 3 kW of electrical power created by thermoelectric conversion of 100 kW of thermal output.

 Use in space

 The BES-5 reactor was used in more than 31 satellite missions to power the radar units of the US-A surveillance satellites.
 The reactor was designed to be boosted to a high orbit at the end of its operational life, to prevent the radioactive fuel from re-entering Earth's atmosphere.

-There were several mishaps related to failures in the ejection system, most notably Kosmos 954, which scattered debris over Canada.
+There were several mishaps related to failures in the ejection system, most notably Kosmos 954, which scattered radioactive debris over Canada.
 Kosmos 1402 also re-entered the atmosphere, but burned up over the Atlantic Ocean, away from populated areas.
-Kosmos 1900 failed to reach its disposal orbit, and remains in low Earth orbit.
+Kosmos 1900 failed to reach its disposal orbit and remains in low Earth orbit.